Meg Nygren, MSML, CAI-II, CTP-I

 Ashley Egeland, CPSS

-Senior Admissions Counselor & Alumni Program Manager
+Senior Enrollment Counselor & Alumni Program Manager

 Ashley joined the Red Oak Recovery® team in the summer of 2017.
 She is a mass shooting survivor and a survivor of addiction.
 After many years of running from her trauma and her addiction, she made the decision to enter our women’s program.
 Since graduating from our program and coming back to work, she has had the opportunity to take on several different roles with our marketing team, our direct care staff, and our alumni program.
-She joins our admissions team as the Admissions Coordinator and just recently accepted the role as the Alumni Program Manager.
+She joins our enrollment team as the Enrollment Coordinator and just recently accepted the role as the Alumni Program Manager.
 She is a Certified Peer Support Specialist and continues to chip away in school to obtain a degree in Psychology.
 In her free time, she loves to enjoy the outdoors, write, paint, dance, and spend as much time with her family who are back in Colorado and down in Durham.

 Wesley Culpepper grew up in Columbus, GA where he enjoyed playing sports and spending time outdoors.
 In high school, he began to struggle with addiction and was sent to boarding school, where his substance use only escalated.
 After multiple attempts in college and bouncing around between treatment centers, he finally gained the willingness to accept help from others.
 In June 2017, Wesley moved to Asheville and began his journey to obtain long term sobriety.
 Now, he is active in the recovery community and is living a fulfilling life helping others achieve sobriety.

-Wesley has worked in several different roles within the treatment industry including direct care, case management, family communication, operations, and now admissions.
-This experience helped him to develop a desire for working closely with families of loved ones in treatment, which led him to join the admissions team at Red Oak Recovery®.
+Wesley has worked in several different roles within the treatment industry including direct care, case management, family communication, operations, and now enrollment.
+This experience helped him to develop a desire for working closely with families of loved ones in treatment, which led him to join the enrollment team at Red Oak Recovery®.
 Wesley is passionate about helping young people who are struggling and showing them that they can accomplish anything if they are willing to ask for help and accept it.

 Wesley spends his free time enjoying all that Asheville has to offer.
 You can often find him running long distances, hiking, and camping with his wife Nancy and their two dogs, Taj and Cooper.
 He also enjoys mountain biking in Bent Creek and paddle boarding along the French Broad.